News

 Advertising

-Hurray, spring is finally here and this year’s cherry blossom season will be extra special.
-If you prefer a relaxing cherry blossom experience with more elbow room, this list is for you.
+Hurray, after a bit of delay, spring is finally here – this year’s cherry blossom season is well and truly underway.
+If you prefer a leisurely cherry blossom experience with more elbow room, this list is for you.
 We’ve rounded up a few of the more spacious and less crowded (only relatively, to be honest) cherry blossom sites around Tokyo for you to enjoy.

 Kanda River